 Column (c).
 To find the basis for depreciation, multiply the cost or other basis of the property by the percentage of business/investment use.
-From that result, subtract any section 179 expense deduction, deduction for removal of barriers to the disabled and the elderly, disabled access credit, enhanced oil recovery credit and any special depreciation allowance reported on line 14.
+From that result, subtract any section 179 expense deduction, deduction for removal of barriers to the disabled and the elderly, disabled access credit, enhanced oil recovery credit, credit for employer-provided childcare facilities and services, and any special depreciation allowance included on line 14.
 See section 50(c) to determine the basis adjustment for investment credit property.